CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.3 Patch and Change Management.md

 If the patch and change management within the institution is poorly accepted or the people involved communicate poorly, it may cause change requests to be delayed, or incorrectly decided on by a change request.

 This can reduce overall security levels and seriously disrupt IT operations.
-In any case, inadequate communication makes the change process inefficient, as it often requires too much time and resources to be invested.
+In any case, the lack of communication makes the change process inefficient, as it often requires too much time and resources to be invested.
 This has a negative impact on the institution's responsiveness and, in extreme cases, can lead to security vulnerabilities or important business goals being missed.

 ### 2 3 Poor consideration of business processes
 Incorrect changes can, among other things, affect the smooth running of business processes or even lead to the IT systems involved completely failing.
-Even a comprehensive test procedure can not completely rule out that a change in the subsequent productive operation proves to be faulty.
+Even a comprehensive test procedure can not completely rule out that a change in subsequent productive operation proves to be faulty.

 If the impact, category or priority of a submitted business process change request is misjudged in the change process, the desired level of security may decrease.
 Such misjudgments occur predominantly when the IT managers and the responsible specialist departments do not adequately coordinate.